Inferring signed social networks from contact patterns: Generating interaction data from signed networks

 A core assumption of our model is that individuals interact with a frequency according to their latent relationships if given the opportunity.
 The opportunity to interact is encoded in the partition $\bm{g}$, for which we choose a uniform prior over all possible partitions,

 where $n$ is the number of nodes in the network and $B_n$ is the $n$-th Bell number.

-When a pair of individuals $i$ and $j$ are in the same group, i.e., $g_i=g_j$, they interact according to their relationship $\bm A_{ij}$ with probability $\bm{p}=\{p_{-1}, p_0, p_1\}$.
+When a pair of individuals $i$ and $j$ are in the same group, i.e., $g_i=g_j$, they have the opportunity to interact according to their relationship $\bm A_{ij}$ with probability $\bm{p}=\{p_{-1}, p_0, p_1\}$.
 When they are in different groups, i.e., $g_i\neq g_j$, they interact with probability $q$ that represents random chance encounters.
+We model these opportunity groups $\bm{g}$ as stable for a given observation window, though of course, in reality these groups may change over time.
+We account for this variability by using short observation windows, such that social groups do not reorganize significantly.

 To encode the idea that positive relationships lead to more interactions, we impose the constraint $0< p_{-1}< p_0<p_1<1$.
 We make no further assumptions beyond this constraint and model these variables as uniform random variables.
 The joint density of $p$ and $q$ is thus a constant, since we can think of the distribution over $p$ as a distribution over a 2-simplex (of volume $1/3!$), and $f(q)=1$.
 This leads to

 where $\mathds 1_A(x)$ is an indicator function, equal to $1$ if $x\subset A$ and $0$ otherwise.

 With these definitions in place, we model the random variable $X_{ij}$, corresponding to the observed number of interactions between individuals $i$ and $j$ throughout a data collection period of length $t$ as a binomial random variable.
 We distinguish two cases: a pair of individuals are either in the same group or not,